modularml/mojo/proposals/stdlib-extensions.md

 they should download the `.mojopkg` file themselves.
 Modular and maintainers will NOT handle the distribution.
 End users should also use the stable Mojo release with `stdlib-extensions.mojopkg`, not the nightly.
+There is no garantee about backward compatibility.

 ### Dependencies

 `stdlib-extensions` should only depend on the latest stable release of Mojo.
 New dependencies will not be accepted.
-Depending on the nightly release will NOT be accepted.
+Depending on the nightly release will **not** be accepted.

 ### Synchronization